Argyractis drumalis

 Conservation Status

-Not formally assessed; restricted range in Florida suggests potential vulnerability to wetland loss and aquatic management practices.
+Not formally assessed; restricted range in Florida suggests potential vulnerability to wetland loss and aquatic plant management practices.